ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 - data on disk must match the order of data used by queries [dirty]
 - data files not known by the index are considered data files whose entire content has been removed [deleted]
+- if the index has been deleted, accessing the dataset recreates it empty, and creates a `needs-check-do-not-pack` file in the root of the dataset.
-- if the index has been deleted and the dataset has not been checked, segments not known by the index are marked for reindexing instead of deletion [unaligned]
+- if a `needs-check-do-not-pack` file is present, segments not known by the index are marked for reindexing instead of deletion [unaligned]

 ### During --accurate check